MJoergen/HyperRAM/src/hyperram/README.md

 The non-phase shifted clock is used to sample the `DQ` input signal during READ operation.

-From the above it follows that the HyperRAM device is phase shifted relative to the FPGA.
+From the above it follows that the entire HyperRAM device is phase shifted relative to the FPGA.
 This is done to satisfy the `t_CKD` timing parameter.
 The actual amount of phase shift required is likely both board and device dependent.
 On the MEGA65 a phase shift of 180 degrees is seen to work, and in such case we could alternatively just use the falling edge of `clk_x2_i`.
-However, I've chosen to keep the general phase shifted clock for greater flexibility and to make [porting](../../PORTING.md) to other platforms easier.
+However, I've chosen to keep the general phase-shifted clock for greater flexibility and to make [porting](../../PORTING.md) to other platforms easier.

 In the above it is assumed that the timing parameter `t_CKD` is constant for any given specific HyperRAM device, even though the datasheet allows for great